 Pond Hockey Championship

-Since then, it is used to help out other families in need.
+Since then, it has been used to help out other families in need.
 Eighty teams compete on 12 pond hockey rinks.
 Every dollar produced from the three-day tournament benefits charity.

 Fourth of July Celebration